“Symbolizing without feeling is empty – feeling without symbolizing is blind” (Gendlin)

 How does body psychotherapy work?

-In body psychotherapy, the patient is guided to bring early emotions such as:
+In body psychotherapy, the patient is guided to bring early emotions into expression—especially through the body, such as:

 • Anger